 Lockdowns around the world took a significant toll on our wellbeing last year, leading to reported increases in loneliness and isolation.
 As a result, we saw a shift in focus towards mental health and team morale.

-“One thing that is needed for the welfare of all staff is an understanding that if someone is ‘on holiday’ or has changed their settings to ‘do not disturb’ then they must be left alone,” said one.
+“One thing that is needed for the welfare of all staff is an understanding that if someone is ‘on holiday’ or has changed their setting to ‘do not disturb’ then they must be left alone,” said one.
 Others cited a business-wide change to “prioritising mental and physical health”, and using staying-in-touch tools like Donut “to keep team spirit high”.

 Several interviewees also noted the importance of taking better care of themselves, reporting hiring a life coach and prioritising “exercising during the week, which helps physically but more importantly, mentally.”

 Lastly, we heard that many CFOs have become more involved in strategic business decisions, and expect to maintain that position.
 Having risen to the challenge of keeping companies afloat through exceptionally hard circumstances, one interviewee explained to us:

 “The current environment has emphasised the importance of the CFO not as bean counter but as a strategic advisor.
 I will continue guiding the business to its goals through financing, planning and giving another perspective in decision-making.”